 Annual flowers are usually planted in pots or containers because they require less soil and water.
 Some varieties even bloom year-round.
 In addition to being beautiful, these flowers also attract bees and butterflies.
 So, they would create beautiful environments in your home for sure.

-Here are some best Annual Flowers for Pots and Container Gardens
+Here are some of the best Annual Flowers for Pots and Container Gardens

 Bacopa

 The Bacopa plant is one of the easiest plants to grow indoors.
 It requires little care and grows quickly.
-In fact, it can even be grown in a pot or window box.
+It can even be grown in a pot or window box.

 This easy-to-grow perennial herb produces small spikes of tiny, star-shaped blooms throughout the growing season.
 The leaves are dark green and fuzzy.

-There are wide different varieties of bacopa, including ‘Blue Star,’ ‘Coral Bells,’ and ‘White Clouds.’
+There are various varieties of bacopa, including ‘Blue Stars,’ ‘Coral Bells,’ and ‘White Clouds.’
 They all look similar, but each variety has unique characteristics.
-For example, ‘White Cloud’ has very soft, feathery leaves, while ‘Blue Star’ has larger, darker leaves.
+For example, ‘White Cloud’ has soft, feathery leaves, while ‘Blue Star’ has larger, darker leaves.

 Plant Bacopa in full sun and well-drained soils that contain ample amounts of organic matter.
 Water regularly during dry periods.
 Cut back spent growth after flowering.